|Native American literature written in the 18th and 19th century is considered a literature of transition between the oral tradition which

 Also visit these great educational web sites:

-Native Art and Painting Collectible Sports Cards & Models Scary Halloween Costumes
+Native American Art Baseball, Football and Basketball Sports Cards Scary Stories and Halloween Costumes